It is fairly common to spot a Herschel backpack hanging off the shoulders of a preppy teenager that’s riding his bike to school.

 Beauty & Youth is a label by established Japanese retailer United Arrows, which has a huge following amongst the Japanese domestic market.

-Similarly, Liberty of London is an English department store specialising in luxury offerings.
+Similarly, Liberty of London is an English department store specializing in luxury offerings.

 Word-of-mouth tip: By partnering with established local retailers, Herschel benefitted from these brands’ extensive customer bases, giving them a leg up for their venture into a foreign market, and the added bonus of a great introduction by a brand people trust and already love.